MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

       :::image type="content" source="media/how-to-simulate-remote-network/create-azure-virtual-network-gateway.png" alt-text="Screenshot of the Azure portal showing configuration settings for a virtual network gateway." lightbox="media/how-to-simulate-remote-network/create-azure-virtual-network-gateway-expanded.png":::

 1. Create a **Public IP address** and provide it with descriptive name.
    - **OPTIONAL**: If you want a secondary IPsec tunnel, under the **SECOND PUBLIC IP ADDRESS** section, create another public IP address and give it a name.
-In this scenario, you need to create two device links in the [Create a remote network](#create-a-remote-network) step.
+If you create a second IPsec tunnel, you need to create two device links in the [Create a remote network](#create-a-remote-network) step.
    - Set the **Enable active-active mode** to **Disabled** if you don't need a second public IP address.
+   - The sample in this article uses a single IPsec tunnel.
 1. Select an **Availability zone**.
 1. Set **Configure BGP** to **Enabled**.
 1. Set the **Autonomous system number (ASN)** to an appropriate value.
 Refer to the [valid ASN values](reference-remote-network-configurations.md#valid-asn) list for reserved values that can't be used.